abbeyperini/100-days-of-code/log.md

 ### Day 20: October 10, Saturday

 **Today's Progress**: Front end design for an upcoming project, and research on using SVGs in CSS/HTML.

+### Day 21: October 12, Monday

+**Today's Progress**: Tried a few ways to make a fancy css dropdown menu on my personal site able to be navigated by keyboard.
+Didn't get it to work.
+It's looking like I might have to rebuild it to make it accessible.